kasrababaei/swift-notes/concurrency.md

   - [@MainActor](#mainactor)
   - [Testing](#testing)

-## Operation Queue
+## Operation Queue - iOS 2

+A queue that regulates the execution of operations.
 An operation queue invokes its queued Operation objects based on their priority and readiness.
 After you add an operation to a queue, it remains in the queue until the operation finishes its task.
 You can’t directly remove an operation from a queue after you add it.

 ```Swift
 let queue = OperationQueue()